Ask an Property Solicitor. Get an Answer ASAP.

 Related Property Law Questions

-I have a strip of land (a verge) next to my property which
+The is a piece of land next to my property which has been

 Ask a Solicitor